119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Do You Require To Cancel Any Associated Policies?

-Multiple drivers also take advantage of optional extras like roadside assistance or gap coverage.
+Many drivers also have optional extras like roadside assistance or gap coverage.
 These could be through third parties or credit cards.
 Check to see if extras are still being billed before scrapping your car.
 If you are handing in a financed or leased car, let your lender know.
-They may have their procedures to remove the car from the loan or lease contract before scrapping.
+They may have specific procedures to remove the car from your loan or lease agreement before scrapping.

 Does Cancelling Your Insurance Impact Future Coverage?

-Yes, some motorists feel that canceling their insurance could affect their history or result in higher premiums in the future.
+Some motorists worry that canceling their insurance could affect their history or increase their premiums in the future.
 If you are in Ontario, when you cancel because you are scrapping the car, it will not ruin your history.
-It is responsible to cancel your insurance if you are no longer using it.
+It’s responsible to cancel your insurance when you no longer need it.
 The only consideration is to avoid long lapses in insurance or cancellation due to failed payment.
 If you are buying another vehicle shortly, the insurer could transfer the policy or offer some assistance that would help you avoid completing lots of paperwork again.

 What Happens If You Are Still Paying For The Vehicle?

 If the vehicle still has financing or a lease to pay off, you may not be able to scrap it legally until it is paid off.
-The lender may still be the owner of a portion of the vehicle, and the documentation will show that.
+The lender may still legally own part of the vehicle, and your documents will reflect that.
 You will have to pay off the loan or get express permission from your lender to junk the vehicle.
-Eventually, lenders want their money back — unless you pay them off, including a buyout or trade-in toward another vehicle.
+Ultimately, lenders want to recover their money — either through full payment, a buyout, or a trade-in toward another vehicle.
 Don’t try to junk a vehicle that has financing on it without resolving this matter first, as you may face legal action.

 Conclusion

 If you’re prepared to scrap your car in Ontario, the process is easy with Greenway Auto Recycling.
-Not only do they come to pick up your vehicle, but they also help you through every step of the way.
-From helping you take off your old license plates to providing you with information about how to cancel the insurance properly, they will account for every angle so that missed steps are avoided.
+Not only do they come to pick up your vehicle, but they also guide you through every step of the process.
+From helping you remove your old license plates to guiding you on how to cancel your insurance properly, they ensure every detail is handled, leaving no steps missed.

 They also provide proof of disposal and help you return your plate and update your registration.
 This way, you will be protected and legally clear.
 If you’re ready to move forward and cleanly break from your old vehicle, call us at (416) 783-9026 to make scrapping your car simple, fast, and stress-free.